Consensys/quorum/docs/running.md

 ]
 ```

 In the current release, every node has its own copy of `permissioned-nodes.json`.
-In a future release, the permissioned nodes list will be moved to a smart contract, thereby keeping the list on chain and one global list of nodes that connect to the network.
+In a future release, the permissioned nodes list will be moved to a smart contract, thereby keeping the list on the chain and one global list of nodes that connect to the network.